rogerils/ASEF/README.md

 * Having gcc and related command line tools installed.
 * Having OpenCV installed.
 * You need to check if you have pkg-config setup for opencv by executing "pkg-config opencv --cflags --libs", and make sure that the results make sense.
+* __Optional but strongly recommended__: Enable the TBB support in OpenCV.
+The face detection function in OpenCV is multi-threaded with TBB.
+It will take advantage of your multi-core processor.
+(Mac homebrew user, install with "brew instal opencv --with-tbb")

 ## To compile:
 In a terminal, cd to the source code folder and run: